PEA (KELLY) POOL - This game is described in the BCA The Official Rules and Records Book .

 The non-private pea numbers are then placed face down on the table.
 The peas are revealed after all players peas are set on the table.
 The ascending numbers on each pea determines the playing order for each game.
 Only by chance do you follow the same player in any new game.

-We play the Option: mentioned under SCORING: and are paid by each competitor when pocketing his secret ball, and paid double by all for pocketing your own ball.
+We play the option mentioned under SCORING: ...and get paid by each competitor when pocketing his secret ball, and paid double by all for pocketing your own ball.
 All balls are contacted in rotational order.
-To keep the secret numbers private, all illegal balls spot without question.
+To keep the secret numbers private, all illegal balls spot up without question.

 Players are not eliminated during the game.
-The game ends when any player pockets his private ball, or there are no secret balls remaining.
+The game will end when any player pockets his own private ball, or there are no secret balls remaining.

-Years ago, because it was known as a high stakes gambling game, Kelly Pool was outlawed by some cities in both the USA and in Canada.
+Years ago, because it was known as a high stakes gambling game, Kelly Pool had been outlawed by some cities in both the USA and in Canada.

-Pocketing your private ball when everyone knows it's the last one alive...... http://en.wikipedia.org/wiki/File:Kelly_Pool_comics_panel.png
+Pocketing your own private ball when it's the last one alive..... http://en.wikipedia.org/wiki/File:Kelly_Pool_comics_panel.png